firebolt-db/firebolt-python-sdk/README.md

 * Requires Python `>=3.7`
 * `pip install firebolt-sdk`

+## Documentation

+For reference and tutorials, see the [Firebolt Python SDK reference](https://python-sdk.docs.firebolt.io/).

 ## Connection parameters
 These parameters are used to connect to a Firebolt database: